top of page

 How do I find the SPASC clubhouse?

 We are located off The Esplanade at Speers Point, adjacent to Speers Point Park & Swim Centre at the northern end of Lake Macquarie.
-Please refer to the map for directions.
+Please refer to the map for directions, or just plug it into google and come on down!

 What other facilities does SPASC provide?